Abigail Fletcher, MD | Program Director

 - To organize and continually improve our residents’ Behavioral Medicine education, including the opportunities of trainings, shadowing and direct clinical experience.

 - To provide support and practical guidance in the professional and personal development of our residents.

 Beyond my work, I love being outside and being active – anything from hiking and camping in the mountains, all the way to dancing Hawaiian Hula.

 After obtaining my Bachelor of Science in Biochemistry at UC Davis, I attended medical school at UC Irvine.
 While I had every intention of moving back to Northern California after medical school, Long Beach Memorial became my first choice for residency after spending a month here as a medical student.
 I was torn between my love for OB and primary care when deciding on a residency, but was able to find a great blend of both.
 The location of the residency program also allowed me to interact with a variety of patients, especially Spanish speaking patients which I am drawn to given my Mexican Heritage (which is at times difficult to guess given my married name of Swords).

 Residency was so great that when the opportunity arose to join the faculty following graduation in 2010, I knew there would be no other position that would even compare.

-As assistant director of maternity care, I assist Dr. Abi Fletcher in supervising prenatal care and deliveries.
-We also meet with residents twice a month to discuss continuity OB patients.
+As director of maternity care, I supervise prenatal care and deliveries.
+I also meet with residents twice a month to discuss continuity OB patients.